blairw/liveworldmap/README.md

     git clone -v \
     	https://github.com/blairw/liveworldmap-linux
     ```
+3. Edit the config files `config/config.conf` and `cronjob.sh` to point the correct paths for your setup
-3. Open your crontab
+4. Open your crontab
 	```bash
 	export EDITOR=nano # I don't like vim.. sorry.. crontab -e
 	```
-4. Put in an entry for the script
+5. Put in an entry for the script
     ```bash
-    */5 * * * * /home/blair/gitrepos/liveworldmap-linux/cronjob.sh
+    */5 * * * * /Users/blair/00blair/gitrepos/liveworldmap-linux/cronjob.sh
     ```

 Happy wallpaper-cronning! :)

-## I'm not using Fedora + MATE
+## I'm using Linux, but not Fedora

-- If you're using GNOME you should be able to just edit `cronjob.sh` to suit your needs and use `apt-get` or whatever instead of `dnf`.
+- If you're using MATE or GNOME you should be able to just edit `cronjob.sh` to suit your needs and use `apt-get` or whatever instead of `dnf`.
-- [cmcmahan](https://github.com/cmcmahan/Xplanet)'s repo for macOS (I haven't tested it).

 ## Acknowledgements

 - **Day imagery** `world.topo.bathy.200412.3x5400x2700.jpg`:
 	NASA (2004), 'Blue Marble Next Generation', _Visible Earth_, https://visibleearth.nasa.gov/view.php?id=73909